Gustavo Salinas Camiña

-Gustavo Adolfo Salinas Camiña (1893–1964) was a pioneer aviator.
+Gustavo Adolfo Salinas Camiña (17 July 1893 - 5 March 1964) was a pioneer aviator, and Mexican sports shooter.

+Military record

 He was the first to use a plane to attack a ship at sea in the action of 9 April 1914.
 He is buried in the "Panteón Municipal San José" located in the city of Cuatro Ciénegas de Carranza, Coahuila, México.

+Sports shooting

+He competed in the 25 m rapid fire pistol and the 50 m rifle events at the 1932 Summer Olympics.
+He also won two golds, three silvers, and two bronze medals at two editions of the Central American and Caribbean Games.